-- A. Students are to be rated on the ten-point scale for each category according to the criteria appropriate to each presentation. - B. Scoring attorneys will consider a "5" as a starting point and move up or down based on the presentation content and quality. - C. Scoring attorneys must award points individually and not in consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
+- A. Students are to be rated on the ten-point scale for each category (with the exception of the clerk and bailiff) according to the criteria appropriate to each presentation. - B. Scoring attorneys will consider a "5" as a starting point and move up or down based on the presentation content and quality. - C. Scoring attorneys must award points individually and not in consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
 These include the pretrial motion (x2) and the closing argument (x2). - E. The scoring attorneys are scoring the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.